Multi-Agent

 This is where Banyan earns its keep.
-Your banyan.yaml doesn’t change — you just have more servers running Agents.
+Your banyan.yaml doesn’t change — you add more servers, and Banyan distributes your containers across them.

 Architecture